Srinagarindra: Sustainability

 The two-story house is nestled against a steep incline.
-The upper floor is divided into four sections: the private quarters of the Princess Mother, the private quarters of her daughter Princess Galyani Vadhana, the quarters of Princess Galyani Vadhana's only daughter, Thanpuying Dhasanawalaya Sornsongkram, and the reception hall and kitchen.
+The upper floor is divided into four sections: the private quarters of the Princess Mother, the private quarters of her daughter Princess Galyani Vadhana, the quarters of Princess Galyani Vadhana's only daughter, Than Phu Ying Dhasanawalaya Sornsongkram, and the reception hall and kitchen.

 Reflecting the Princess Mother's deep interest in astronomy, the ceiling in the reception hall is carved in the image of the solar system, with clusters of the different star signs.
 It has a handcrafted wood inlay of the Princess Mother's favourite constellations.
 Designed by the Astronomy Society of Thailand, light bulbs installed in the ceiling representing stars showed the position of the constellations on 21 October 1900, the day the Princess Mother was born.
 Walls are lined with Thai silk embroidered with flowers.
 Other decorative items are carvings of elephant herds in the forest, while the Thai alphabet lines the stairway to the lower level.

 Behind the palace is a long balcony lined with flower boxes.
 It is here that the Princess Mother spent many hours tending to the flowers.
 The lower levels are living and working quarters.
 In front is a wide lawn with flower gardens, which affords a view of mountain ranges.

 The Princess Mother took up residence at the Doi Tung Royal Villa on 23 November 1988, 10 months after the start of construction, and before it was completed.
 She stayed at the Royal Villa on five more occasions for several months at a time to allow her to work on her projects.